Kernelized Advantage Estimation: From Nonparametric Statistics to LLM Reasoning: Theoretical Results

 In this section, we establish the statistical properties of KAE.
 We begin with a high-level summary of our theoretical findings.
 As mentioned earlier, our theories are organized along three dimensions: (i) value estimation; (ii) gradient estimation and (iii) policy optimization.
 Their connections highlight the motivation behind KAE.

 \textbf{Summary}.
 KAE is designed to improve value estimation.
-We first establish an MSE bound for the proposed value estimator (Theorem~\ref{thm:value}) and show that, under an appropriate choice of kernel bandwidth, it achieves Stone’s optimal rate of convergence (Corollary~\ref{coro:value}).
-We next show that improvements in value estimation directly translate into improved gradient evaluation: the MSE of our gradient estimator differs from that of a corresponding \emph{oracle} algorithm, one that is identical to Algorithm~\ref{alg1} except that it uses the true value function to construct the advantage and the resulting policy gradient, only by an extra term proportional to the MSE of the value estimator (Theorem~\ref{thm:grad}).
+We first establish an MSE bound for the proposed value estimator (Theorem~\ref{thm:value}).
+We next show that improvements in value estimation directly translate into improved gradient evaluation: the MSE of our gradient estimator differs from that of a corresponding \emph{oracle} algorithm, only by an extra term that is proportional to the MSE of the value estimator asymptotically (Theorem~\ref{thm:grad}).
+Here, the oracle algorithm is identical to Algorithm~\ref{alg1}, except that it uses the true value function to construct the advantage and the resulting policy gradient.
 Finally, we show that improved gradient estimation further translates into better policy optimization.
 In particular, the upper bound on the suboptimality gap of the learned policy, defined as the difference in expected value between the optimal policy and the learned policy, depends directly on the MSE of the gradient estimator (Theorem~\ref{thm:policy}).
 Taken together, these results establish the oracle property of KAE and imply its advantages over REINFORCE- and GRPO-type algorithms along all three dimensions (Corollaries~\ref{coro:value} -- \ref{coro:policy}).

 Next, we impose the following technical conditions. \begin{assumption}[I.i.d. sampled prompts] The minibatches of prompts $\{X^{(b)}\}_{b=1}^B$ are sampled i.i.d. across training iterations.
 At each iteration, a minibatch is drawn uniformly at random from $\mathcal{X}$ without replacement, and independently of previously sampled minibatches. \end{assumption}